 Notification is required within two months of manufacture or initial supply of the custom-made medical device.

-This online notification form is provided for your convenience to simplify this notification process.
+This notification form is provided for your convenience to simplify the process.

 - made specifically in accordance with a request by a health professional specifying its design characteristics or construction.